templ-fun/evm-protocol/README.md

 ```

 ### Batched External Calls (approve → stake)
-Use the included [`BatchExecutor`](contracts/tools/BatchExecutor.sol) to sequence multiple downstream calls atomically via a single governance proposal.
+Use the built‑in `batchDAO(address[],uint256[],bytes[])` to execute multiple calls atomically from the templ address in a single proposal.
 For a simple staking target used in examples/tests, see [contracts/mocks/MockStaking.sol](contracts/mocks/MockStaking.sol).

 ```js
 // npx hardhat console --network localhost